paulrobertlloyd/paulrobertlloyd-v4/src/articles/2011/08/edinburgh_fringe/index.md

 ![Photo of Richard Herring.](richard_herring.jpg) {.align-pull}

-I remember watching [Richard Herring][5] and Stewart Lee on <cite>Fist of Fun</cite> and <cite>TMWRNJ</cite> in the mid-nineties, and then mourning their passing from mainstream television.
+I remember watching [Richard Herring][5] and Stewart Lee on ""Fist of Fun"" and ""TMWRNJ"" in the mid-nineties, and then mourning their passing from mainstream television.
 Yet I never seemed to progress on to their live work.
 After a recommendation on Twitter, I decided to see Herring’s latest show in which he “seeks to destroy love before it destroys him”.

 Herring’s fast paced delivery means you get more laughs for your money.
 This show revolved around his observations regrading love, an amorphous concept for which most of us believe in as others do a God.
 Sharing his own experiences and reciting poetry written in his youth ensured a self-deprecating performance like no other.